 Pressed or Flat Seagrass Materials

-Another type of seagrass material used to weave Home decor products is pressed or flat seagrass.
+Another seagrass material used to weave Home decor products is pressed or flat seagrass.
 For pressed or flat seagrass, the seagrass fibers are pressed to become soft and flat.

-This seagrass is used to weave into a variety of baskets and other home decor products.
+This seagrass is used to weave into various baskets and other home decor products.
 One of the most popular baskets is known as a belly basket due to its shape.

 We love the seagrass material.
 Not only is the material eco-friendly as the seagrass grows very fast, but it also is a tremendous natural-looking material.